cfmeyers/fatbaby/readme.md

 `___init___.py`.bash file
 -----------------------------

 The bulk of the Flask app is in the myapp package.
-The myapp directory has an `___init___.py`.bash file that imports the database, models, and views, and has the `create_app()`.python function.
-When the myapp package is first imported, the `create_app()`.python function gets called and an app is created.
-Inside that function the app is associated with the database `db`.python , and the views are registered to the app.
+The myapp directory has an `___init___.py`.bash file that imports the database, models, and views, and has the `create_app()`.py function.
+When the myapp package is first imported, the `create_app()`.py function gets called and an app is created.
+Inside that function the app is associated with the database `db`.py , and the views are registered to the app.

-`models.py`.python file
+`models.py`.py file
 -----